 How will you be celebrating?

 Are you doing anything for St Andrew’s Day this year?
-You could book a table at Mackays’ No. 1 Bistro for some delicious Scottish fayre, right here in Wick!
-But don’t worry if you have nothing planned, there’s always Hogmanay or Burns Night for more excuses to party!Book Now
+You could book a table at Mackays’ No. 1 Bistro, right here in Wick!
+We’ll serve up a delicious Scottish feast, with a choice of whiskies to complement it.
+Please contact us to make your reservation.Book Now